 - Walking Spoiler: As its true nature is explored in Central Fiction, it'll change a lot of perspectives of the world, so expect highly spoileriffic content.

 The legendary creature that threatened the safety of the entire world, before its defeat at the hands of the Six Heroes.
 It exuded Seithr from its own body and covered the planet, causing many areas to become inhospitable, and even altering some of the creatures and turning them into violent beasts.
 A warrior named Bloodedge was responsible for causing the Beast to fall silent for one year, sacrificing his life to do so.
 This time frame allowed the people to develop and learn how to use magic, and, along with the Six Heroes, combat the Black Beast head on.

 - Beast of the Apocalypse: A monstrosity which wiped out a massive proportion of the human population and polluted the world with the toxic seithr, forcing the few survivors to build cities high up the mountains.

 - Cataclysm Backstory: Responsible for it.

-- Demon of Human Origin: Terumi reveals in Continuum Shift that it was a failed cauldron, one that Terumi himself created.
+- Terumi reveals in Continuum Shift that it was a failed experiment of his, attempting to create the Kusanagi.